MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-data-science-virtual-machine/includes/create-a-data-science-virtual-machine.md

     As you can see, there are many selectable options.
 We want to create a DSVM running on Ubuntu.

 1. Use the **Search the Marketplace** search bar to find "Data Science".
 You will see a list of options.
-Select the option that reads **Data Science Virtuall Machine - Ubuntu 18.04** as shown below
+Select the option that reads **Data Science Virtual Machine - Ubuntu 18.04** as shown below

     ![A screenshot showing Search the Marketplace with DSVM Ubuntu Server 18.04 LTS highlighted.](../media/search-dsvm.png)